mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 	- RNA Polymerases
 		- **NO** primers needed to start complementary copy
 		- RNA is made in the 5' --> 3' direction and the DNA template is read 3' --> 5'
+		- In *Eukaryotes*, RNA polymerase does NOT bind directly to DNA as it need *transcription factors*